Prophetic Visions: Through a Glass Darkly

 The “Golden Gate”

 All versions of the Temple faced east, with an eastern door, or gate.
 All were surrounded by one or more courtyards, and each of those had an east-facing gate.
-The preexilic East Gate, the postexilic Shushan Gate, and the present Golden Gate are all apparently at the same location.
+The preexilic East Gate, the postexilic Shushan Gate, and the present Golden Gate are all apparently at the same location in the eastern wall.
 The “monolithic gate posts” shown in Ritmeyer’s diagram, below, were most likely the lentils of the Shushan Gate so, though somewhat elevated, the Golden Gate, probably built in the 7th Century under Umayyad rule, incorporates the earlier gates.
 An arch covering a mass grave was discovered below the gate in 1969, and for a time it was thought to be the actual Shushan Gate arch.
 Instead, it appears that it was part of a staircase connecting the elevated gate with the ground level below.

 The Golden Gate, architectural drawing. ©Leen Ritmeyer